 3. As a mouthwash

-4. Dental issues - I have occasionally swished with 1-2 tsp of coconut oil with about 4 drops of antibacterial oils added to address dental concerns.
+4. Dental issues - I have occasionally swished with 1-2 teaspoons of coconut oil with about 4 drops of antibacterial oils added to address dental concerns.

 5. Wound Healing